tmaurice54/tns_embedded_training/Exercises_Rust/5_RTIC/ReadME.md

 In this exercise we will use the RTIC (Real-Time Interrupt-driven Concurrency) framework.
 This is a concurrency framework for building real-time systems.
+But the difference with an usual RTOS system is that RTIC used the NVIC in Cortex-M MCUs to perform scheduling.
+When creating tasks, we have to indicates on which interrupt it will be triggered.

+All you need to know for this exercise is in the RTIC documentation and in the previous exercises.
+But if you struggle to find the solution you can look at the `examples` directory which contains examples of solutions for the different questions.

 Useful links:
 [RTIC Book](https://rtic.rs/1/book/en/)